-- Hire a bilingual babysitter or bilingual nanny who’s willing to practice conversational Spanish with kids.
+- Hire a bilingual babysitter or bilingual nanny who’s willing to practice conversational Spanish or Portuguese with kids.

-- For kids and their friends, it could be fun to even start up a Spanish Language Club after school for practicing their skills.
+For kids and their friends, it could be fun to even start up a Language Club after school for practicing their skills.

 Television and movies have always been great mediums for getting a glimpse into the lives of others, and during NHHM, you can totally put your focus on Latinx and Latin American shows and films to do just that.

 Binge a family-favorite like the “One Day at a Time” reboot, about a Cuban-American family that offers plenty of laughs, or learn about Latin culture by way of a docu-series like “Street Food: Latin America” or “15 – A Quinceañera Story”.
 You can also host a movie night with friends with Latinx films like Disney’s “Coco” and “Encanto,” plus Latin American films such as “La Leyenda de la Llorona” and “Anina.”
 Afterward, have a discussion about anything you may have learned about the particular culture(s) depicted.

 - “One Day at a Time” on Netflix.